 Open fields gave way to a stunningly wide lake in front of her that served both as a recreational resort and a freshwater reservoir.
 The motorway continued up and over a bridge across the lake but except for that there was nothing but nearly pristine shoreline to her left and right.
 She drove the truck off the motorway and down the shore about three klicks.
 Close to the lake’s edge other cars and trucks were parked on the grass.
 She quickly shed her clothes before getting out of the cab with her rifle slung over her back.
 Many of her classmates had a piece near them, but none were as classical as her M1 Garand.

 Clara and Daniela came up to her to catch her in a tight embrace.
-Like Sofie, they were naked too.
+Like Sofie, they were sparsely dressed too with mere shorts and a bikini top.
 More than a few guys looked in their direction but the three paid them no mind.
-Almost all the forty guys and thirty-eight girls, nearly their entire class, were there walking around naked, so there was plenty of naked gals for those guys to look at.
-Only four girls and three guys wore anything at all.
-Any stouthearted conservative from some other, less “forward-thinking” planets would’ve had a heart attack at seeing so many naked people hanging out on the beach, but on Issus it was commonplace.
-From what she heard many people on Earth and Sirius went to the beach naked or topless.
+Nearly their entire class was there walking around dressed in as little as possible.
+Any stouthearted conservative from some other, less “forward-thinking” planets would’ve had a heart attack at seeing so many nearly naked people hanging out on the beach, but on Issus it was commonplace.

-With so many naked teenagers around those same conservatives would think something else was going on besides a graduation party.
-But they’d be wrong.
-Sure, more than a few couples might take off to the wood line or the small island at the center of the lake to have sex, but they were in the minority.
-This was going to be a civilized, almost genteel party; just without clothes, not an orgy.
-Nudity wasn’t something to get bent out of shape over.
+With so many sparsely dressed teenagers around those same conservatives would think something else was going on besides a graduation party… but they’d be wrong.
+This was going to be a civilized, almost genteel party.

 Clara led her over to the lake’s edge where a long table with food was set up on it.
 There Sofie made a plate of bratwurst, sauerkraut, cabbage, and mashed potatoes.
 Daniela handed her a cup of something and said, “Have a snort of this.”